javascript-obfuscator/javascript-obfuscator/README.md

 Obfuscation of single input file with `.js` extension.

-If the destination path is not specified with the `--output` option, obfuscated file will saved into the input file directory with `INPUT_FILE_NAME-obfuscated.js` name.
+If the destination path is not specified with the `--output` option, the obfuscated file will be saved into the input file directory, with `INPUT_FILE_NAME-obfuscated.js` name.

-Examples:
+Spme examples:
 ```sh
 javascript-obfuscator samples/sample.js --compact true --self-defending false
 // creates a new file samples/sample-obfuscated.js